AppMonsta/slate/source/includes/reviews-for-all-apps.md

 ```

 Request most recent app reviews dump.
-This is a bulk API call, returning one record per line.
+This is a bulk API call, returning a streaming response with one record per line.

 ### HTTPS Request